 BODYBALANCE: This is a low-impact yoga-based class that focuses on the mind/body connection.
 It’s a great option for a low-impact day or when you want to take it a little easier.

-CXWORX: This is a 30-minute core-focused workout that will work your abs, glutes and more.
-This class packs a major punch and is one of my favorites.
+LES MILLS CORE (formerly called CXWORX): This is a 30-minute core-focused workout that will work your abs, glutes and more.
+This class packs a major punch and is one of my favorites, especially the glutes track with a band.
 It’ll fly by.
 You’ll need light weights and resistance tubing like this.
+Even with the modifications, you’ll get a killer ab burn.

 LES MILLS SPRINT: One of the newer offerings, this is a 30-minute High-Intensity Interval Training (HIIT) cycling workout.